At Vital Home Health Services, our registered carers visit lots of seniors in their homes to offer physical support, health advice and a willing ear.

-Oral Health for seniors is extremely important to your overall health and well-being.
-Poor oral health can be the cause and sign of multiple diseases and chronic conditions such as diabetes and heart disease.
+Oral Health for seniors is extremely important to overall health and well-being.
+Practising oral hygiene regularly does more than keep mouths in good shape, it minimises the risk of multiple diseases and chronic conditions elderly people are more susceptible to, such as diabetes and heart disease.

-A balanced diet and good oral hygiene are proven to be the best way to achieve good oral health.
-They do not only prevent diseases, but they help boost your physical and emotional confidence.
+Eating a balanced diet and partaking in daily oral hygiene are proven to be the best ways to achieve good oral health.
+Not only in helping prevent diseases, but in helping boost physical and emotional confidence too.

 - Choose healthy snacks, e.g. fruits and vegetables